awsdocs/aws-cpp-developer-guide/doc_source/client-config.rst

 caPath, caFile
     Enables you to tell the HTTP client where to find your SSL certificate trust store (for example, a directory prepared with OpenSSL's ``c_rehash`` utility).
 You shouldn't need to do this unless you are using symlinks in your environment.
-This has no effect on Windows or OS X.
+This has no effect on Windows or macOS.

 writeRateLimiter and readRateLimiter
     Used to throttle the bandwidth used by the transport layer.
 The default for these limiters is